 The Auditor reviewed offender classification records.
-Of the records reviewed there were one (1) offender who identified as transgender, and five (5) who identified as gay, lesbian or bisexual.
 The classification records reveal facility staff made individualized considerations when determining their housing, bed, work and other assignments to ensure each offender was maintained safely in the facility.
 The assessment form considers an offender's own views of safety when determining assignments.
 A review of records identified no offender reported feeling vulnerable to sexual victimization.
 The Auditor observed classification staff is utilizing information obtained from the risk screening to assign facility housing, bed, and work assignments to ensure those offenders are protected.
 The Case Manager ensures offenders identified at risk of victimization are not placed in a program or education with those identified as potential abusers.